neilg63/julian_day_converter/README.md

 Converts a unix timestamp directly to Julian days as a 64-bit float, compatibile with many astronomical applications.

 ### julian_day_to_unixtime(jd: f64) -> i64
 Converts a Julian Day as a signed 64-bit integer.
-As many date-time functions require timestamps as 32-bit integers, some dates before 1901 and after 2038 may be out of range
+If the timestamp has to be cast to a 32-bit integers, dates before 1902 and after 2038 will be out of range.

 ### julian_day_to_weekday_index(jd: f64, offset_secs: i32) -> u8
 Calculates the weekday index, where Sunday = 0, Monday = 1 and Saturday = 6.
 This will work for any historical or future Julian Day, whether or not it can be converted to a NaiveDateTime object.